 In order to cater for the growing demand in business tourism in particular, hoteliers have made major investments in recent years with a view to modernising and expanding their establishments.
 One of these renovation projects concerns the Mövenpick Hotel.
 An adjoining wing built in compliance with Minergie standards has just added 72 rooms to the 265 existing ones, transforming this complex into the biggest 4-star hotel in French-speaking Switzerland.

 Among the newest arrivals, we must mention the functional Etap Hotel in Bussigny (western Lausanne), the convivial LHOTEL, situated at the heart of the city’s trendy Flon district, the Agora Swiss Night (under station) with 147 rooms, the Hôtel Lavaux (in the Lavaux vineyards) with 64 rooms, the Hôtel des Inventions close to the university campus, the Chalet d’Ouchy bed & breakfast and the Discovery Hotel in Crissier.
-By 2015, a thousand new beds should be added to those currently available.
-By the end of 2015, the BOAS Group plans to open the Aquatis Hotel, which will adjoin the living freshwater-themed eco-museum that is planned.

 With sustainable development being one of the central planks of policy-making in Lausanne and ecotourism becoming increasingly popular among visitors, chambre d’hôte and bed & breakfast establishments are opening on a regular basis, many of them situated in the vineyards or the neighbouring countryside.
 As for the Lausanne GuestHouse & Backpacker, this constitutes a model of environmental awareness by using new technologies such as the preheating of water with solar panels, complete insulation of the building envelope, a guaranteed “green” energy supply and a state-of-the-art computerised energy management system.